Updated July 27, 2023

 Mentally Prepare For The Shot

 It’s embarrassing to admit, but as a young man, I was a terrible shot when the moment of truth arrived.
+This mule deer hunting tip could really help you in the long run.
 I could shoot the X ring out of a paper target with a rifle, but when I had an animal in front of me, I couldn’t seem to compose myself for an accurate shot.
 Thankfully this bad habit was short lived.
 As a teenager I always hunted with a rifle, however, in my early 20’s, I started hunting with a muzzleloader and bow.
 Hunting with primitive weapons made me a better shooter.
 It was a mental thing for me.
 In my mind, I knew I had but one shot so I would commit to a little extra time to compose myself before executing the shot.

 I taught myself to make the shot mentally before I made it physically.
 It has made all the difference.
 Whether I’m shooting my bow or a long gun, the mental process is the same.
 Acquire the target, and then maintain target acquisition through the shot.
 As silly as it sounds, practice makes perfect.
 Spend plenty of time at the range developing the mental process that plays a key role in accuracy.
 What works for one doesn’t work for all.
 I like to hold my breath through the shot, yet some shooters will tell you this is a bad habit.
 My advice is let your groups and hence your accuracy determine what is working and what is not.